DaveInTucson/my_kilo/README.md

 adhere to:

 * Snaptoken's `kilo` was implemented in a single source file, I'm going to use more.
 Partly this is because of how I plan to deal with string constants, and partly just because even for a small project like this, splitting the code up into separate files makes it easier to separate the code into logically related groups.

+* I'm going to use my own stylistic preferences for a lot of things.
+For instance, using typedef names for structs, and using underscores to separate names instead of camel case.